 Drum set hardware may not be exciting, but you won't get very far without it!
 This article will help you identify essential hardware items, understand some key features and functions, and tell you some important things to look out for.

 Before we dive in, don't forget that there are two excellent resources to help navigate the weird and wonderful world of drum set terminology.
-First, our glossary and also our book, The Ultimate Survival Guide for Beginner Drummers, which is available on Kindle or free download with Rockstar and Concierge Plans.
+First, our glossary and also our book, The Ultimate Survival Guide for Beginner Drummers, which is available to purchase on Kindle, or as a free download with all plans.

 Helpful related articles.